Frequently Asked Questions

 What are the beneﬁts of ACSS membership?

-- Targeted OFAC/sanctions training: As a member, you will have access to a library of 30+ on-demand webinars on OFAC and sanctions hosted by ACCS and SanctionsAlert.
-You also have free access to all our live webinars, so you can ask our experts all the questions you wish using the chat function.
+- Targeted OFAC/sanctions training: As a member, you will have FREE access to our library of on-demand webinars on sanctions topics.
+You also have FREE access to all our live webinars, so you can ask our experts all the questions you wish.

 - Resources: In addition, members of ACSS have access to the member-only part of our website at www.sanctionsassociation.org, including the